gotchoices/MyCHIPs/doc/sim-docker.md

   ./simdock start peer all        #Start all peer servers ./simdock start peers           #Ditto
-  ./simdock start agents --runs=10    #Run agents to do 10 iterations ./simdock stop agents           #Stop all agents
+  ./simdock start models --runs=10    #Run agent-models to do 10 iterations ./simdock stop models           #Stop all models

   ./simdock start mongo           #Start mongodb (public database) ./simdock stop mongo            #Stop mongodb

-  ./simdock dbcheck 0 -f          #Rebuild the database even if the schema doesn't appear to have changed since last build ./simdock backup all profile1   #Backup all DB's to a folder called profile1 (stop spas,peers,agents first) ./simdock dropdb all            #Drop all databases (run this prior to a restore) ./simdock restore all profile1  #Restore all DB's from a folder called profile1
+  ./simdock dbcheck 0 -f          #Rebuild the database even if the schema doesn't appear to have changed since last build ./simdock backup all profile1   #Backup all DB's to a folder called profile1 (stop spas,peers,models first) ./simdock dropdb all            #Drop all databases (run this prior to a restore) ./simdock restore all profile1  #Restore all DB's from a folder called profile1
 ```